-- Never cut using a circular saw indoors - Position cutting station in a well ventilated area - Cut ONLY using a score and snap knife, hand guillotine or fibreshears (manual, electric or pneumatic) - Make sure you clean up BUT never dry sweep.
+- Never cut using a circular saw indoors - Position cutting station in a well ventilated area - Cut ONLY using a HardieKnifeTM, hand guillotine or fibreshears (manual, electric or pneumatic) - Make sure you clean up BUT never dry sweep.
 Always hose down with water/wet wipe or use an M Class extractor unit

-IF CONCERN STILL EXISTS ABOUT EXPOSURE LEVELS OR YOU DO NOT COMPLY WITHTHE ABOVE PRACTICES, YOU SHOULD ALWAYS CONSULT A QUALIFIED INDUSTRIAL HYGIENIST.
+IF CONCERN STILL EXISTS ABOUT EXPOSURE LEVELS OR YOU DO NOT COMPLY WITH THE ABOVE PRACTICES, YOU SHOULD ALWAYS CONSULT A QUALIFIED INDUSTRIAL HYGIENIST.